movative/platformio-core-docker/README.md

 ***Example usage in a docker-compose file***

-Just add an pio.env file next to the docker-compose file and type `docker-compose up pio-test` to the connection to your pio account.
+Just add an pio.env file next to the docker-compose file and type `docker-compose up pio-test` to test the connection to your pio account.

 ```yaml
 version: '3.9'